Yicz/ElasticSearch-Reference/11_Query_DSL/04_Term_level_queries/07_Regexp_Query.md

 Complement

 The complement is probably the most useful option.
 The shortest pattern that follows a tilde `"~"` is negated.
-For instance, `"ab~cd" means:
+For instance, `ab~cd` means:

   * Starts with `a`
   * Followed by `b`